 Our Graduate Diploma in Law (GDL) is a conversion course that lets you chart a future in law – whether you have an undergraduate degree in another subject area, or you’ve spent your career in a different profession.

-In just a year (or two, if you’re studying part time) you can build the knowledge and skills to achieve a qualification, preparing for a career in a range of legal professions.
+In just a year, you can build the knowledge and skills to achieve a qualification, preparing for a career in a range of legal professions.
 While you’ll learn about the fundamentals of law, it’s also a course with a focus on skills.
 So it’s not just about the theory, but about the practice of law too.

 Before you even start the course in September, we’ll send you an induction pack, which includes a link to our online revision and self-testing resources.
 With the induction programme, you’ll be able to start off by building a solid understanding of the English legal system, together with an introduction to essential legal research techniques and the law-related IT systems we offer at Manchester Law School